GETTING HERE / WHEN YOU ARRIVE

 Captioning

-All keynotes and featured panels, plus about 30 other panels, will be live-streamed via our virtual platform, which offers both a mobile app and web-based platform with built-in captioning in 34 languages.
+All keynotes and featured panels, plus 36 other panels, will be live-streamed via our virtual platform, which offers both a mobile app and web-based platform with built-in captioning in more than 30 languages.
 Captions will automatically display for those watching live through the app and those watching an archived recording.
-In both the web platform and mobile app, captions automatically display the language that attendees set in their app profile settings (click here for info on how to change your settings).
-There is an up to 30-second delay on captions.

 If you are attending in person and are in a session room of a panel that is being streamed and need captions, you may open the stream on your device to access closed captioning.
-We just ask that you mute your audio as to not disturb your fellow attendees.
+We just ask that you mute your audio as not to disturb your fellow attendees.

-Food and drink options/allergies
+Food and Water

 If you’re a presenter, here are some things to consider to make your sessions and handouts (if using) accessible: